-Well, lets break it down for you:
+Well, let us break it down for you:

-What is a guarantor:
+What is a rental apartment Guarantor in NYC?:

 It is more or less exactly what it sounds like- a person, or sometimes entity, that guarantees something.
 In this case, a lease.
-Basically, if a renter does not meet the terms of their lease, and they default on their rent for any reason, this allows the landlord to go after whoever guaranteed the apartment to recoup the rent.
+Basically, if a renter does not meet the terms of their lease, and they default on their rent for any reason, this allows the landlord to go after whoever guaranteed the apartment to recoup any lost rent.

-Guarantors usually have to apply to the apartment the same way the applicant would, and they would also need to provide the same required documentation, if not more.
+Guarantors usually have to apply to the apartment the same way the renter applicant would, and they would also need to provide the same required documentation, if not more.

 In New York, it is a state requirement that an applicant must earn 40x the monthly rent.
-For example, if you are applying to a $3,000 apartment, you must show that you earn $120,000 annually.
+For example, if you are applying for a $3,000 apartment, you must show that you earn $120,000 annually.

 One more tidbit to keep in mind is that although this is not a state requirement, landlords generally look for a credit score of around 700 or above.

-If you are using a guarantor, they must prove 80x the monthly rent and meet the same credit requirements.
+If you are using a guarantor, they must prove to make 80x the monthly rent and meet the same credit requirements.
 So if you are looking for a $3,000 apartment, your guarantor must prove they earn $240,000 ($3,000 x 80).
 You are also welcome to use more than one guarantor and they are welcome to prove their total income of $240,000 combined.

 This is the same for the roommate scenario.
 If you and your roommate are looking for a $4,000 apartment and you each want to use a guarantor, your guarantors must prove a combined income of $320,000 ($4,000 x 80) and meet the same credit requirements.

-When they are used:
+When are Guarantors needed?:

 Important facts to note:

-It is very important to note that guarantors guarantee the entirety of the lease and not just an individuals share of the apartment.
+It is very important to note that guarantors guarantee the entirety of the lease and not just an individual's share of the apartment.
 For example, if you have a roommate and are only using one guarantor, that person is responsible for the whole apartment, not just the share of one of the occupants.

 One more important fact that should be noted is that you cannot combine an individual tenant and a guarantor to meet the income or credit requirements.
-Either you apply as an individual, OR you apply using a guarantor, but you cannot combine an applicant income with a guarantors income.
+Either you apply as an individual, OR you apply using a guarantor, but you cannot combine an applicant's income with a guarantor's income.
 This is the same if you have a roommate.
 Even if your roommate makes more money than you, you either have to apply using your income and your roommates, OR you find a guarantor (or multiple guarantors) to cover the lease in its entirety.

-Check out our other helpful tips and tricks on our blog and drop us a line at email@example.com, we'd love to hear how youve used these tips and tricks!
+Check out our other helpful tips and tricks on our blog and drop us a line at email@example.com, we'd love to hear how